shsajjadi/OctaveCoder/README.md

     octave2oct('myfunction');

 All versions of GNU Octave starting from 4.4.0 are supported.
-Coder supports compilation of .m function files and command-line functions.
-Script files aren't supported.
-Classdef classes and the functions contained in the package folders are supported through the interpreter so the generated .oct files are just wrappers.
-Currently classdef method dispatch is only based on the first argument and class precedence rules are ignored.
-If the first argument of a function call is a classdef object and the class of the object has a method with the same name as the function the method is called.
+Coder supports compilation of .m function files and command-line functions and script files.
+Classdef classes, old style classes and the functions contained in the package folders are supported through the interpreter so the generated .oct files are just wrappers.
+Currently class method dispatch is only based on the first argument and class precedence rules are ignored.
+If the first argument of a function call is a classdef/class object and the class of the object has a method with the same name as the function the method is called.
 Otherwise the first function found on the path is called.
 Handle to nested function is also supported.

 The name and symbol resolution is done at translation time so the workspace and scope of a compiled function cannot be changed/queried dynamically.
 Because of that, if a compiled .oct file calls functions such as "eval", "evalin", "assignin", "who" , "whos", "exist" and "clear" that dynamically change / query the workspace, they are evaluated in the workspace that the generated .oct file is called from.
 Moreover Adding a path to Octave's path, loading packages and autoload functions and changing the current folder via "cd" should be done before the start of the compilation.
 Doing so helps compiler to correctly find and resolve symbols.